 Eventing Dressage – Rider Dress and Horse Tack Rules Explained

-When competing under British Eventing rules, there are a number of core dress rules for the rider.
-These can be broken down into three sections depending on the level you are competing at.
+When competing under British Eventing rules, there are a number of core dress rules stipulating what a rider must wear for the dressage phase of an event.
+These can vary depending on the level you are competing at.

 BE80(T), BE90, BE100, BE100Plus, BE105, Novice